andrew-henry/Algorithms/README.md

 --

 * Naive Pattern Searching

-* KMP Algorithm - In computer science, the Knuth–Morris–Pratt string-searching algorithm (or KMP algorithm) searches for occurrences of a "word" W within a main "text string" S by employing the observation that when a mismatch occurs, the word itself embodies sufficient information to determine where the next match could begin, thus bypassing re-examination of previously matched characters.
+* KMP Algorithm - the Knuth–Morris–Pratt string-searching algorithm (or KMP algorithm) searches for occurrences of a "word" W within a main "text string" S by employing the observation that when a mismatch occurs, the word itself embodies sufficient information to determine where the next match could begin, thus bypassing re-examination of previously matched characters.

-* Rabin-Karp Algorithm
+* Rabin-Karp Algorithm - the Rabin–Karp algorithm or Karp–Rabin algorithm is a string-searching algorithm created by Richard M. Karp and Michael O. Rabin that uses hashing to find an exact match of a pattern string in a text.
+It uses a rolling hash to quickly filter out positions of the text that cannot match the pattern, and then checks for a match at the remaining positions.
+Generalizations of the same idea can be used to find more than one match of a single pattern, or to find matches for more than one pattern.

 * Aho-Corasick Algorithm
 * Z Algorithm